How to Use This Calculator

 Review your results

-The calculator displays six cards: Diabetes Status, Estimated Avg Glucose, Fasting Target, Post-Meal Target, A1c Target, and Bedtime Target.
+The calculator displays six cards: Current Classification, Estimated Avg Glucose, Fasting Target, Post-Meal Target, A1c Target, and Bedtime Target.
+Additionally, an 'Blood Sugar Insights' panel provides a contextual summary and actionable derived metrics.

 Example Calculation